thomass171/tcp-22/README.md

 The UI is then available on 'http://localhost:8080/servermanager.html'.

+### Tools

+#### ac3d

+From AC3D manual:

+>
+> If a surface is flat-shaded, the color across the surface will be constant.
+If it is shaded then the color will be 'graded' depending on lighting conditions.
+>
+> Vertices can be shared between surfaces (i.e. one or more surfaces use the same vertex).
+If these surface types are set to ‘smooth’, the effect is of one continuous 'smooth' surface.
+The vertices MUST be shared for two surfaces to be smoothed together.
+This method of shading allows smooth- looking objects to be created from relatively simple shapes.
+>
+>
+and about 'crease':

+> A crease angle of zero degrees forces all surfaces to be flat.
+A crease angle of 180 degrees forces all surfaces to be drawn smooth.
+Setting a surface type to ‘flat’ forces the surfaces to remain flat shaded.
+Setting a surface type to smooth allows it to be under control of the crease angle.
 ### Traffic

 The default/expected orientation of a vehicle is front at +x and +y up, like